![]() Kildrummy Kirk & Kirkyard from the West in 2008 |

-Kildrummy Kirk and Kirkyard stand a little to the west of the A97 a little over a mile north of Kildrummy Castle.
-It can be reached by means of a narrow single track road that also gives access to Bear Lodge, built in 1850 as a manse for the kirk, and now a private residence.
+Kildrummy Kirk and Kirkyard stand a little to the west of the A97 just over a mile north of Kildrummy Castle.
+It can be reached along a narrow single track road that also gives access to Bear Lodge, built in 1850 as a manse for the kirk, and now a private residence.

 Even from the main road it is obvious that the kirk and kirkyard are out of the ordinary.
 Kildrummy Kirk as you see it today dates back to 1805.
 It is a very unusual shape for a church, being rectangular with a bowed north front.